 The FOI Act & EIR require public authorities to respond to requests for information promptly and in any event within 20 working days of receipt, with limited exceptions, such as allowing additional time for the consideration of the public interest or dealing with complex and voluminous requests under EIR.

-As Figure 7 below shows, in 2014, 97% of requests received by Invest NI were answered within the statutory timeframe of 20 working days.
-The average time for response was 14 days.
+As Figure 7 below shows, in 2016, 95% of requests received by Invest NI were answered within the statutory timeframe of 20 working days, with 4 requests being responded beyond this.
+The average time for response was 15 days.